stevecrozz/lithostech.com/_posts/2007-09-27-hp-7310xi-remove-and-check-color-cartridge.markdown

 - hardware
 comments: []
 ---
-{% picture thumbnail-left 2007/fixed-hp-printer.jpg alt="repaired printer part" %}
+{% responsive_image path: static/img/full/2007/fixed-hp-printer.jpg alt:

-This type of error normally comes up when the printer can't talk to its print head (when talking about the kind of printer that has its print heads in the cartridge itself).
+"repaired printer part" class: "img-float-left" %} This type of error normally comes up when the printer can't talk to its print head (when talking about the kind of printer that has its print heads in the cartridge itself).
 So after talking with tech support, I found that this printer was just out of its 12 month warranty (of course).
 So the next step in any kind of troubleshooting is to [scour the net](http://www.google.com/search?q=%22remove+and+check+color+cartridge%22) for the exact error message.
 Just take a look at what's out there for a moment.
 What I was hoping to find didn't exist at the time, so I'm